nnellans/ansible-k8s/README.md

   * Optionally, you can join more Master nodes to the cluster for high availability.
 This will use Kube-Vip to provide high availability.
 * Join one or more Worker nodes to the cluster.

+ANSIBLE REQUIREMENTS:
+* Requires the posix collection, which can be installed with this command:  ansible-galaxy collection install ansible.posix

 THE TWO PLAYBOOKS:
 * playbook-k8s-master-single.yml
   * This is designed to build a Kubernetes cluster that contains 1 Master Node and N Worker Nodes.